 I’ll tell you why.
 It is because I had not stepped foot into a dentist’s office in FIVE years!

-Overcoming the Spirit of Fear – Recognizing Irrational Fear
+Overcoming the Spirit of Fear is Vital Because Fear Can Snowball

 An unrealistic, paranoid type of fear that makes ZERO sense when you think about it.